michaelcale/books/books/go/0010-getting-started/010-install.md

 ### Using Homebrew

-* if you don't have Homebrew installed, install it following [instructions](https://brew.sh/)
+* if you don't have Homebrew installed, install it following the [instructions](https://brew.sh/)
 * `brew install go`

 Read [setting up Mac environment](a-rd600058).